gazebosim/docs/INSTALL.md

 ## Acropolis Libraries

-The acropolis collection is composed by many different ignition libraries.
+The Acropolis collection is composed by many different Ignition libraries.
 The collection assures that all libraries all compatible and can be used together.

 | Library name       | Version       |